Schema Markup – What It Is and Why You Should Use It

 Schema markup provides an additional layer of context for searchers, which can help you rank higher in Google for certain queries.

-In fact, the markup has been shown to improve click-through rates by 45%.
+The markup has been shown to improve click-through rates by 45%.

 As demonstrated by research from Moz, schema works well for specific content types such as recipes, events, and product pages.